keshan/ml-handson-session/README.md

-# ml-handson-session
+# ML hands on session
-Resources for hands on session for APIIT students
+Resources for hands on session for APIIT students.
+This contains 3 IPython notebooks.